corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 Remove mod flag - as a small rules change, having a detection flag seems extraneous
 * 1.0.2 Fix localisation for Chinese and Spanish - the files accidentally claimed to be English!
-* 1.1.0 Flagged as compatible with Stellaris 3.4 "Cepheus" - no actual changes
+* 1.1.0 Flagged as compatible with Stellaris version 3.4 "Cepheus" - no actual changes
+* 1.2.0 Flagged as compatible with Stellaris version 3.6 "Orion" - no actual changes

 ## Source Code